 Being able to follow a script has benefits.
 In my case, excelling at registration was a blessing.
 It led me to what I am doing today.

 I learned to write my own script.
 I can help you write your script.

-With nearly 20 years’ experience, Lisa has worked on both sides of the table.
+With 20 years’ experience, Lisa has worked on both sides of the table.
 She has extensive experience with managing networking organizations while at the same time representing her small business.